Skip to main content

 Thermal Efficiency

-Thermal efficiency is a measure of how well a heat engine converts heat from a hot reservoir into work.
-It is defined as the ratio of the work output to the heat input from the hot reservoir, typically expressed as a percentage.
+Thermal efficiency is a measure of how effectively a heat engine converts heat from a hot reservoir into work.
+It is defined as the ratio of the work output to the heat input from the hot reservoir, often expressed as a percentage.
 The formula for thermal efficiency (η) is η = W/Qh, where W is the work done by the engine and Qh is the heat absorbed from the hot reservoir.

 Recommended video: